AdnanHoque/adnanhoque.github.io/_posts/2023-04-11-audiotransformer.md

 layout: post
 ---

 Part one is dedicated to a discussion around the Apple Neural Engine.
-We will take a deep dive into the first principle discussed in [1].
-Part 2, will examine the Self-Supervised Chewing Spectogram Architecture (SSCST), the audio preprocessing steps, and the deployment steps for an audio transformer that will be fine tuned to do chewing detection.
+We will take a deep dive into the first principle discussed in [1].In Part 2, will examine the Self-Supervised Chewing Spectogram Architecture (SSCST), the audio preprocessing steps, deployment and quanitzation considerations.
 The architecture and use-case is for research purposes and should not be used for commercial applications without prior permission.

 # 1 Transformers on Apple Silicon

-The insights in this section are developed from [1], the authors develop four principles to accelerate Transformers runnning on Apple Silicon.
-I'll discuss some of my thoughts on their first principle below.
+The discussions in this section is mainly on my analysis to [1].
+The authors develop four principles to accelerate Transformers runnning on Apple Silicon.
+I'll discuss some of my thoughts on the first principle.
+In recent years there has been a surge in specialized and as Moore's Law starts to slow (as has been the trend in recent years) we will have to find new ways to squeeze performance out of the same amount of transistors.
+This has caused a boom in domain-specific specialized inference and training hardware accelerated being developed.
+Taking a look at the *Scalable Neural Network Processing Engine* Patent that Apple filed in 2018 [5], we are presented with the Neural Processor Circuit, the topic of the invention disclosure, as well as the image signal processor (ISP), CPU, and GPU.
+This illustrates the paradigm shift that has been taking place in-computing, and for progress to continue these types of innovations must happen all the way up and down the stack.
+On the transistor side we have the FinFET in 1999.
+The key thing to note here, miniaturization efforts for MOSFETs had stalled due to what is referred to as short channel effects.
+To overcome this, a third dimension was introduced in the way of thin vertical "fin" of silicon that allowed us to continue our progression.
+These types of breakthroughs will have to continue at the hardware, compiler, and certainly PyTorch level if we want to continue our current progression in AI.
+Spending some time thinking about how we might exploit our hardware is for those reasons, I think a useful excercise.

 # 1.1 Principle 1 — Picking the Right Data Format